-The Grebbe Line (Dutch: Grebbelinie) was a Dutch defence line that stretched from the Grebbeberg in Rhenen to the Zuiderzee (present IJsselmeer).
-The line was based on inundation.
-Large areas could be flooded if an enemy invasion was imminent.
-The line was established in 1745 but was never used.
-In 1815, the construction of the New Dutch Water Line started.
-The Grebbe Line wasn’t needed anymore and was decommissioned in 1926.
+The Grebbe Line (Dutch: Grebbelinie) was an old Dutch defence line that ran from the Grebbeberg in Rhenen to the former Zuiderzee.
+The line was based on inundation, so when an enemy invasion was imminent, large areas of land could be flooded.
+The line was first established in 1745 but it was never really used.
+In 1815 the construction of the New Dutch Water Line started.
+The Grebbe Line became obsolete and it was decommissioned in 1926.

-International tensions grew in the late 1930s and the Dutch army prepared for an enemy invasion.
-In 1940 the decision was made to make the Grebbe Line the main defensive line again.
-The old fortifications were extended with trenches, roadblocks and casemates.
+International tensions grew in the late 1930s.
+Although The Netherlands followed a strict policy of neutrality, the Dutch army had to prepare for a possible enemy invasion.
+Early 1940 the decision was made to make the Grebbe Line the main defensive line again.
+The old fortifications were now extended with trenches, roadblocks and casemates.

 On May 10, 1940 the German army invaded The Netherlands.
-Different parts of the Grebbe Line were attacked but the most dramatic fighting took place on the Grebbeberg.
-The German troops broke through the line on May 13.
-The Dutch army retreated behind the New Dutch Water Line but surrendered after the bombing of Rotterdam.
+Different parts of the line were attacked but the most dramatic fighting took place on the Grebbeberg.
+The German army broke through the line here on May 13.
+The Dutch army retreated behind the New Dutch Water Line but surrendered after the bombing of the city of Rotterdam.